-If it didn’t sound so vile, I would refer to Centaurea Cynus as the cockroach of hardy annuals.
-I’ll say he is reliable, persistent and always comes through in a pinch instead.
-Also known as cornflowers, centaurea cynus is uber cold hardy.
+If it didn’t sound so vile, I would refer to Centaurea Cyanus as the cockroach of hardy annuals.
+Instead, I’ll say he is reliable, persistent and always comes through in a pinch.
+Also known as cornflowers, centaurea cyanus is uber cold hardy.
 In fact, he is my best performer this year.
-Kudos Mr. Cynus!
+Kudos Mr. Cyanus!

 Cornflowers are famous for their vivid blue hues, but modern breeding has allowed for a brilliant range from white to deep reddish black and everything in between.
 There’s even a mood color that changes with the weather!
 Ok, I made that last one up… but it’s a splendid idea… vite vite modern tech!

 Cornflowers like sunny spots with shoddy soil.
 Which makes them excellent contenders for the last minute gardener.
 You can plant them pretty much anywhere, and as long as it drains well, those spritely fellows will be happy.
 Cornflowers need to be planted ¼” deep or lightly covered at the very least.
 They are an excellent contender for autumn sowing here in zone 5/6.
 Through the transitive property (see, College Logic is truly paying off!
 Thank you, Prof Fuzzyface… ), we can deduce that they can also be winter sown and sown in spring.
 If you do all three, you will have a forest of cornflower goodness.
 I usually opt for 2/3 of the sowing options.
 This year our autumn crop was plenty.
 I will sow another batch late spring.